ahmedkhursheed23/ML-Assignment-2021-Spring/readme.md

+# This is the repository for my Machine Learning Decision Tree Model implementation from scratch and testing of it with iris and wine datasets

-# Instructions on how to use the repo and notebooks are as follows:
+##Instructions on how to use the repo and notebooks are as follows:

 * Clone the repository
 * Open the "DTL API Complete" file which has the implementation of the DTL API and testing on a different dataset (titanic)